All creatures great and small...

 Keep Your Pets Healthy

 Healthy pets live longer, and cost less to keep.
-Not all animals are the same to begin with either.
-Some breeds of dog for instance, may be more susceptible to health problems than others.
+Some breeds may be more susceptible to health problems than others.
 Some pets may be more suited to your environment than others, and some are easier to care for than others.

-Good hygiene is critical. with all types of pets.
-Maintaining hygiene involves such things as maintaining food and water quality, cleaning out wastes regularly, and controlling pests and diseases.
+Good hygiene is critical for all types of pets.
+Maintaining hygiene involves ensuring provision of good quality food and water, regularly removing waste matter, and controlling pests and diseases.
 Regular preventative measures for controlling pests and diseases are vital.
 Examples include spraying cages/shelters, regular worming treatments, vaccinations, flea and tick treatments, regular inspections for signs of problems in the animals yard as well as on the animal itself, regular grooming and dental care, and quarantining animals that are suspected or known to have pest or disease problems can significantly reduce the likelihood of problems occurring, and minimise their spread when they do occur.
 Regular veterinary check ups are important, to detect any conditions that may otherwise go unnoticed.

 It is important that animals receive adequate opportunity for exercise to avoid them becoming overweight and unhealthy.
 Many smaller pets thrive on human contact and it is necessary to spend time interacting with them, playing, wrestling or during grooming.

-ACS Student Comment: Undertaking research reinforces learning, and it makes me learn more than I would on the course notes alone.
+Undertaking research reinforces learning, and it makes me learn more than I would on the course notes alone.
 The tutor’s comments are very useful.
-He also provides links to interesting materials relative to my course.
-Lana Hurley, Australia, Pet Care course.
+He also provides links to interesting materials relative to my course -- Lana Hurley, Australia, Pet Care course.

 Save